arrow-kt/arrow/CONTRIBUTING.md

 ### How to upgrade Gradle

-The use of Gradle appears in several places: `arrow-libs`, `arrow-libs/core`, `arrow-stack`, etc.
+The use of Gradle appears in several subprojects: `arrow-core`, `arrow-stack`, etc.

-However, links are being used so it's just necessary to upgrade Gradle in `arrow-libs` directory:
+However, links are being used so it's just necessary to upgrade Gradle in the project root directory:

 ```
-cd arrow-libs
 ./gradlew wrapper --gradle-version <new-version>
 ```